ddcodepl/Wally/README.md

 ## Supported browsers

-By default, we use Firefox so we support and use plugins for it, but nothing stops you from using Chrome and Chrome plugins, patter will be same.
+By default, we use Firefox, so we support and use plugins for it, but nothing stops you from using Chrome and Chrome plugins, patter will be same.

 Default plugins:
 * [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)